csc301-fall-2020/team-project-15-ontario-parks/deliverable-2/README.md

 ## Key Features
   * Frontend:
-    * Displays points of interests and allows user to choose between them by clicking the markers
+    * Displays points of interests and allows user to choose between them by clicking the markers <br />
     ![](./demo/ChoosePoint.gif)
-    * Provides more knowledge by having a detail page that is accessed by clicking the text pop out after clicking the marker
+    * Provides more knowledge by having a detail page that is accessed by clicking the text pop out after clicking the marker <br />
     ![](./demo/DetailPage.gif)
-    * Having a interactive map that allows user to see different part of the park as well as location of infrastructures
+    * Having a interactive map that allows user to see different part of the park as well as location of infrastructures <br />
     ![](./demo/Map.gif)
-    * Plays audio of the location by clicking the play button after choosing the marker you want to hear about
+    * Plays audio of the location by clicking the play button after choosing the marker you want to hear about <br />
     ![](./demo/PlayAudio.gif)
     * Access accessibility page through a choice in the setting
     ![](./demo/Accessibility.gif)